Parameterized Algorithms for Power-Efficiently Connecting Wireless Sensor Networks: Theory and Experiments: Parameterizing by the number of connected components induced by obligatory edges

-We now show how to solve the \MCCS{} instances in line~\ref{lin:onemcpusol}.
-To this end, we use a dynamic programming algorithm inspired by an algorithm used for finding signalling pathways in biological networks~\citep{SIKS06}: it finds trees containing one vertex of each color in a vertex-colored graph.
-Our case is complicated by the non-standard goal function in \MCCS{} (\cref{prob:mcpu}).
+To prove \cref{lem:mcpu}, we use a dynamic programming algorithm inspired by an algorithm used for finding signalling pathways in biological networks~\citep{SIKS06}: it finds trees containing one vertex of each color in a vertex-colored graph.
+Our case is complicated by the non-standard goal function~\eqref{eq:mccs} of \MCCS{} and that we do not want to compute the graph~\(\pG{}\) explicitly: its size might be quadratic in that of~\(G\), which leads to prohibitively large running times when working on~\(\pG{}\). \footnote{Indeed, in the conference version of this article \citep{BBNN17}, we worked directly on~\(\pG{}\), which led to a running time of \(O(3^{|C|}n^4)\) for carrying out line~\ref{lin:onemcpusol}.
+In experiments this turned out to be inferior to CPLEX or even brute force.} We will thus have to compute the optimal solution for~\(\pI:=(\pG,\pw,\col,\ell,C)\) by looking at the input graph~\(G\) only.